waldofe/tax_girl/README.md

 Obs: *price* will be calculated every time it's called.

-### Discount
+#### Discount block

-Block where you compose which methods will be used to discount increased value, *price* on the example above.
+Block where you define which methods will be triggered to discount the main price amount calculated on *increase block*.

 ```ruby
 class Product